lauren-esser/lauren-esser.github.io/_posts/2020-10-28-from_neuron_to_convolutional_neural_network.markdown

 <center><img src = "https://miro.medium.com/max/1920/1*D6iRfzDkz-sEzyjYoVZ73w.gif" ></center>

-You may notice in the above image with the car that there is more than one convolution layer present.
+You may notice in the above car image that there is more than one convolution layer present.
 These layers operate similarly except that the earlier layer will capture low-level features like color, edges, and gradient orientation.
-As we move onto the next convolutional layer the details becomes more complex.
+As we move onto the next convolutional layer the details become more complex.
 There is potential for errors with convolutional layers including image shrinking or the edges becoming less clear.
 To help fight against this the data scientist can use something called padding.
 Padding is basically adding a layer of pixels around the edge of an image in order to preserve the true size of the image when convolution is occurring.

 <center><img src = "https://qph.fs.quoracdn.net/main-qimg-939c3123c48e27301f1a89c0a299dca8" ></center>